 James Hagan of Oldham, England, came to California as a sailor aboard ship and settled in Centerville, where he became a tinsmith.
 James married Sarah Letitia Goforth from Toronto, Canada, who came with her family to California and settled in San Lorenzo.

-In the early 1880’s a serious epidemic broke out and James made hand soldered zinc boxes, or caskets, that could be sealed for those who had died of this disease.
+In the early 1880s, a serious epidemic broke out and James made hand-soldered zinc boxes, or caskets, that could be sealed for those who had died of this disease.
 He was advised and decided to become an undertaker and moved to San Francisco.
-This was about 1885.
-The first official record in the San Francisco Directory (circa 1889):

-In 1902, James hired William Duggan who has just been mustered out of the cavalry (Spanish-American War) at the Presidio in San Francisco.
-He was a hack-driver, casket maker, grave digger and all around handyman.
-He was willing to do any work and was mainly hired by James Hagan because of his experience and familiarity with horses.
+In 1902, James hired William Duggan, who had just been mustered out of the cavalry (Spanish-American War) at the Presidio in San Francisco.
+He served as a hack-driver, casket maker, gravedigger and all-around handyman.
+He was willing to do any work and was hired by James mainly because of his experience with horses.
 James owned a stable where he kept his horses and wagons for trips to the cemetery.